tairocruiz/mtcna/sessions/02-osi-tcpip/quiz/osi-tcpip-quiz.md

 c) HTTP
 d) Ethernet

+### 15. What is the purpose of the checksum field in TCP?
+a) To ensure data integrity
+b) To route packets
+c) To establish connections
+d) To compress data

+### 16. Which modern protocol is built on top of UDP and provides reliable, encrypted connections?
+a) TCP
+b) QUIC
+c) SCTP
+d) DCCP

 ### 5. What is the purpose of the Presentation layer?
 a) To establish sessions between applications
 b) To ensure data is readable by the receiving system